-There is no doubt in my mind that Thomas Jefferson was the greatest President to ever live (though I would probably rather party with Teddy Roosevelt).
+There is no doubt in my mind that Alexander Hamilton was the forgotten founding father most worthy of praise (though I would probably party with Benjamin Franklin).

 I absolutely refuse to censor myself about anything, ever.
 Along those lines, I’m an outspoken advocate for marriage equality and gender equality.

 My workout playlists are almost entirely nostalgia-fueled punk/emo mixes from bands that haven’t been popular in 10 years.
 That’ll probably never change, as I believe (and will aggressively assert) that Brand New is the greatest indie rock band of all time.

 I have the unfortunate distinction of being an absolutely die-hard fan of the New York Jets, and as a result live in a state of near-constant of disappointment.